samuelgursky/mancala/README.md

 4. Open your web browser and navigate to `http://localhost:3000` to play the game.
 5. Follow the on-screen instructions to take turns and make your moves.

-## Features
+## Features to be implemented

-- Responsive design for both desktop and mobile devices.
+- Reset Button.
-- Player turn indicators.
+- Winning Animation.
-- Score display for both players.
+- Mobile & Desktop Reactive Design.
-- Validation to ensure that the score increases by only 1 point with each move.
+- Computer players.
-- Highlighted current player's turn.
+- Online Multiplayer.

 Enjoy playing Mancala!